johnston9/shot-caller-production/README.md

 A web application for film, TV and video production.<br>

-Essentially it site consists of two elements.
-One to introduce the user to the products, give them clear information about them and to encourage them to create an account and purchase products.
-The second contains the user's account and allows them to purchase products and find their already purchased ones easily.
+Essentially the site consists of two elements.
+The first to introduce the user to the products, give them clear information about them and to encourage them to create an account and purchase products.
+The second contains the user's account page which allows them to purchase products and view their already purchased ones easily.
 <br>
+To use the site to gather information the user can click on any link in the Home page or Navbar to take the that feature's information page. <br>
+To use the site to view and purchase products the User first creates an account by clicking on any of the Register links then on their Account page they can select and purchase products and view all their already purchased products.<br>
+Once a User has purchased the software product they will receive a URL to the software and a username and password for it.
+Nothing elese is necessary for the User to get started using it.<br.>
+If a User has any issues they can contacts the site through the Contact Us page.
 <h2 align="center"><img src="documentation/readme-images/home6.png" width="90%"></h2>

 # Table of Content

 ## User Experience (UX)

 The business goals are to establish the app as a professional film production software platform, to create an online presence and establish it as a brand.
 It's primary purpose is to entice new customer to register and purchase products and secure regular returning customers.
-It aims to initially create curiosity with the user to encourage them to explore the features then inspire trust and build a customer base.
+It aims to initially  to chatch the user's attention by making an immediate impact on the as to the nature of the software and create curiosity with the user to encourage them to explore the software's features, buils trust and ultimatly inspire them to create an account and purchase products.
+It aspires to build a customer base.

 For the user, the initial goal of the site is to find out about the software and register an account easily.
 Then to create projects by purchasing them.
-Ongoing they will find all their projects in their account page.
+For the regestered user the goal is to access their Account page and view and purchase products..

 Ther Home page contains a brief overview of the software's abilities by section, i.e. the different aspects of fim production that it facilitates.
 Each section when clicked on opens a page detailing and explaining that section with images.